onkelbeh/HomeAssistantRepository/README.md

 I did my best to keep these clean.
 If a valid license was published on PyPI, it has been automatically merged.
 Otherwise I took it from GitHub or alternatively from comments in the source.
 Sometimes these differed and have been not unique.
 All license strings have been adjusted to the list in `/usr/portage/gentoo/licenses/`.
 Some packages do not have any license published.
 Authors have been asked for clarification, some still did not respond.
 These were added with an `all-rights-reserved` license and `RESTRICT="mirror"` was set.
 Find the appropriate licenses referenced in the Ebuild files and in the corresponding homepages or sources.

-A big thanks goes too Iris for reviewing this README: 28.9.2020
+A big thanks goes to Iris for reviewing this README: 28.9.2020